Neural Refinement for Absolute Pose Regression with Feature Synthesis: Experiments

 \subsection{Evaluation on 7-Scenes}

-We evaluate our method on Microsoft 7-Scenes dataset \cite{Glocker13,Shotton13}, which includes seven indoor scenes ranging in size from $1m^3$ to $18m^3$ and up to 7000 training images for each scene.
+We further evaluate our method on Microsoft 7-Scenes dataset \cite{Glocker13,Shotton13}, which includes seven indoor scenes ranging in size from $1m^3$ to $18m^3$ and up to 7000 training images for each scene.
 We sub-sampled the large training sequences in the dataset to 1000 images for training our NeFeS model.
 The original `ground truth' (GT) poses are obtained from RGB-D SLAM (dSLAM) \cite{Newcombe11KinectFusion}.
 However, we observe imperfection in the GT poses due to the asynchronous data between the RGB and depth sequences, and this results in low-quality NeRF renderings, as shown in \cref{fig:7scenes_dslam_vs_colmap}.
 Thus, we use alternative `ground truth' provided by \cite{brachmann2021limits} for our experiments.
-The authors \cite{brachmann2021limits} demonstrate that their camera poses reconstructed by COLMAP, a structure-from-Motion (SfM) library, are more accurate for image-based relocalization.
-We refer the reader to our supplementary for more details about the GT poses.
+The authors \cite{brachmann2021limits} demonstrate that their camera poses reconstructed by COLMAP \cite{schoenberger2016sfm}, a structure-from-Motion (SfM) library, are more accurate for image-based relocalization.
+We refer the reader to our supplementary \footnote{Supplementary: 7-Scenes Dataset Details} for more details about the GT poses.

 For a fair comparison, we use the SfM poses to re-train baseline APR methods using their official code, except for PoseNet, in which we use the open-sourced code from \cite{chen21}.
 We trained each APR method 3-4 times to select the best-performing model.
 We use DFNet + NeFeS$_{50}$ with the same settings as in Cambridge for our pose refinement experiment.
-We achieve state-of-the-art results (54.9\%+ better in scene average) in all scenes by running 50 optimization steps (see \cref{table:2}).
-The results by using the original ground-truth poses are included in the supplementary, where we also achieve SOTA accuracy.
+We achieve state-of-the-art results (59\%+ better in scene average) in all scenes by running 50 optimization steps (see \cref{table:2}).
+The results by using the dSLAM ground-truth poses are included in the supplementary\footnote{Supplementary: APR Comparisons with dSLAM GT}, where we also achieve SOTA accuracy.

+It is imperative to note that our method is not constrained by the number of optimization steps for the refinement process.
+In our experience, nearly 50\% of the entire pose error improvement is accomplished within the initial 10 steps.
+It is up to the user to find the optimal trade-off that fits their computational budget.
+A detailed analysis of this facet is provided in \cref{sec:iteration_ablation}.